Isha Koppikar: Personal life

-She has a black-belt in Taekwondo.
+Koppikar has a black-belt in Taekwondo.

 Following the advice of numerologists, she has changed the spelling of her name twice, first to Ishaa Koppikar and later to Eesha Koppikhar.
 However, as of 2015 she has reverted to the original spelling of her name.

-Leena Mogre and Preity Zinta introduced her to hotelier Timmy Narang, whom she married on 29 November 2009.
-She gave birth to their daughter Rianna in July 2014.
+Isha married Timmy Narang, a businessman, on 29 November 2009 and has a daughter.
+However they were divorced on 29 November 2023.